redis/node-redis/CONTRIBUTING.md

 ### Testing Code

-Node Redis has a full test suite with coverage setup.
+Node Valkey has a full test suite with coverage setup.

 To run the tests, run `npm install` to install dependencies, then run `npm run build:tests-tools && npm test`.